CLOVIS-AI/Vite-Kotlin/docs/website/docs/guides/index.md

 Compiles the production version of the website, and runs all minification tasks using [Rollup](https://rollupjs.org/).

 Once the task has finished, the files are available in the `<module>/build/vite/dist` directory.

+## Troubleshooting

+### Windows: A required privilege is not held by the client

+You may need to enable Developer Mode in the settings.
+This plugin requires the creation of symbolic links to avoid duplicating the `node_modules` files.
+See [gradle#9077](https://github.com/gradle/gradle/issues/9077) for more information.